-Convergence: First, we evaluated the convergence of the performance of the two algorithms and their complexity.
-To evaluate performance, we compared the performance of coalition action selection and sequential action selection as a percentage of the offline optimal in each episode.
+Convergence: First, we evaluate the convergence of the performance of the two algorithms and their complexity.
+We compared the performance of coalition action selection and sequential action selection as a percentage of offline optimal in each episode.
 To smooth the curves, the results in Figure 2 are plotted for an averaged moving window of 1000 episodes.
 Figure 2 shows that the coalition action selection approach converges faster and is superior with an average gap of 2% over sequential action selection.
-Because the 40 runs end with varying numbers of episodes during the 24-hour training period, we normalize them to the minimum number of episodes to ensure that the 95% confidence interval is computed over an equal number of episodes for Figures 2.
+Because the 40 runs end with varying numbers of episodes during the 24-hour training period, we normalize them to the minimum number of episodes to ensure that the 95% confidence interval is computed over an equal number of episodes for Figure 2.